The Day the Earth Caught Fire: Casting

 Guest cast real life Daily Express editor Arthur Christiansen in a support part and says "We had terrible trouble with him, not trouble, the poor guy could not remember a line...
 We finally did it almost line by line...
 When he realised what he'd bitten off [more than he could chew], then it was too late.
 And I couldn't really recast by that time."
 Guest adds that Christiansen helped secure co operation from press baron Lord Beaverbrook to film on Fleet Street, and provided technical advice.

 Guest said Edward Judd had "his first big break, so he was edgy, he wasn't the easiest of persons, but I can see why.
 It was a big thing to carry, and again the guy had a sense of humour."

 Janet Munro was cast after her contract with Disney ended in early 1961.
 Guest said "This is a complete breakout for Janet.
 She has to be a genuine character and not just a sexless Disney virgin."

 In an early film role, an uncredited Michael Caine makes a brief appearance as a policeman manning a road block.

 Filming

 Filming took place at Shepperton Studios with location filming on Fleet Street.
 It started in May 1961.

 The film was made in black and white but in some original prints, the opening and closing sequences are tinted orange-yellow to suggest the heat of the sun.
-It was shot with 35 mm anamorphic lenses using the French Dyaliscope process.
+It was shot with 35 mm anamorphic lenses using the SATEC Dyaliscope process.
 The film was shot in London and South East England.
 Principal photography included Fleet Street (the Daily Express building), Battersea Park, the HM Treasury Building in Westminster and on Brighton Palace Pier.

 Critic Doug Cummings commented on the film's "visual flair" and notes the film's "atmospheric advantage" and use of stock footage for disasters.
 He went on to say that each scene has a "great degree of realism and sense of place".